VirtoCommerce/vc-theme-default/README.md

 ### Minification & bundling issues

-1. It's not support ECMAscript 6
+1. ECMAscript 6 in not supported

 The code
 ```JavaScript
 let someVar = 1;
 ```
-would produce an error of minification
+will produce an error during minification.

 2. You should always specify field name when you create an object